a13o/personal-site/_posts/2014-06-12-the-danger-of-game-options.md

 ### Fighting Game 101: Threatened Space

 As a fighting game student you learn about concepts like positioning and threatened space.
-Here is a screenshot from the Super Street Fighter II: Turbo tutorial made by <a title="David Sirlin on Twitter" href="https://twitter.com/Sirlin" target="_blank">David Sirlin</a>, a prolific writer on competitive fighting game strategy.
-You can watch the whole tutorial video on <a title="Super Turbo Tutorial 1" href="https://www.youtube.com/watch?v=d0cFs5mHQC4" target="_blank">YouTube</a>.
+Here is a screenshot from the Super Street Fighter II: Turbo tutorial made by <a title="David Sirlin on Twitter" href="https://twitter.com/Sirlin">David Sirlin</a>, a prolific writer on competitive fighting game strategy.
+You can watch the whole tutorial video on <a title="Super Turbo Tutorial 1" href="https://www.youtube.com/watch?v=d0cFs5mHQC4">YouTube</a>.

 <img class="size-full wp-image-305 aligncenter" src="http://yayitsandrew.com/wp-content/uploads/2014/06/st_threatened_space.png" alt="st_threatened_space" width="376" height="256" />